-^{2/}Includes products referred to as plastic firebrick and the less plastic materials intended for ramming into place after the addition of water (when
+^{2/}Includes products referred to as plastic firebrick and the less plastic materials intended for ramming into place after the addition of water (when shipped in dry form).

 ^{3/}Includes hydraulic setting castables designed for low thermal conductivity and having bulk densities as defined in ASTM classification C-401, not greater than 105 pounds/cubic foot.